NGC 1271 - Lenticular Galaxy in Perseus

 The image below is a photograph of NGC 1271 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 1271 - Lenticular Galaxy morphological classification
+NGC 1271 - Lenticular Galaxy in Perseus morphological classification

 Celestial coordinates and finder chart of NGC 1271